-The academic division includes (a) Honors College; (b) four colleges: Arts and Sciences, Business Administration, Education, and Fine and Professional Arts; (c) School of Nursing; (d) School of Technology; (e) Regional Campuses; (f) Air Force ROTC and Army ROTC; (g) College of Continuing Studies.
+The academic division includes (a) Honors College; (b) five colleges: Arts and Sciences, Business Administration, Education, Fine and Professional Arts, Nursing; (c) School of Technology; (d) Regional Campuses; (e) Air Force ROTC and Army ROTC; (f) College of Continuing Studies.

-UNDERGRADUATE STUDIES exists to enhance students' potential for achieving academic success at Kent State University.
-This office has primary responsibility for the academic advising of undeclared and undecided students and for the coordination of advising services with each school and college of the University.
+Undergraduate Studies exists to enhance students' potential for achieving academic success at Kent State University.
+This office has primary responsibility for the academic advising of undeclared and undecided students and for the coordination of advising services with each school and college of the university.
 It also has specific responsibility for accommodating the learning development needs of students and for providing support for the assessment of student academic achievement and programs.

-THE HONORS COLLEGE draws upon the pedagogical, research, and logistical support of the entire University in providing academically enriched and flexible programs for bright and motivated University students.
+The Honors College draws upon the pedagogical, research and logistical support of the entire university in providing academically enriched and flexible programs for bright and motivated university students.
 The Honors College also administers the Liberal Education Requirements Program, as well as the Early Admission Programs and the Advanced Placement Program for superior high school students.
-The Experimental and Integrative Studies Division of the college offers nontraditional learning and teaching experiences for students and faculty of the entire University community.
+The Experimental and Integrative Studies Division of the college offers nontraditional learning and teaching experiences for students and faculty of the entire university community.

-THE COLLEGE OF ARTS AND SCIENCES is composed of seventeen departments of instruction and a wide range of interdisciplinary programs; it offers programs leading to the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of General Studies, Master of Arts, Master of Liberal Studies, Master of Public Administration, Master of Science, and Doctor of Philosophy.
+The College of Arts and Sciences is composed of 16 departments of instruction and a wide range of interdisciplinary programs; it offers programs leading to the degrees of Bachelor of Arts, Bachelor of Science, Bachelor of General Studies, Master of Arts, Master of Liberal Studies, Master of Public Administration, Master of Science and Doctor of Philosophy.

-THE COLLEGE OF BUSINESS ADMINISTRATION has five departments and offers eleven separate programs of instruction which lead to the degrees of Bachelor of Business Administration, Master of Arts, Master of Business Administration, Master of Science, Master of Science in Accounting, and Doctor of Philosophy.
+The College of Business Administration has five departments and offers 11 separate programs of instruction which lead to the degrees of Bachelor of Business Administration, Master of Arts, Master of Business Administration, Master of Science, Master of Science in Accounting, and Doctor of Philosophy.

-THE COLLEGE OF EDUCATION consists of three departments: Teaching, Leadership, and Curriculum Studies (TLCS); Adult, Counseling, Health, and Vocational Education (ACHV); and Educational Foundations and Special Services (EFSS).
-The college offers various programs in early childhood, middle childhood, adolescence/ young adult, vocational, and special education leading to the degrees of Bachelor of Science, Bachelor of Science in Education, Master of Arts, Master of Arts in Teaching, Master of Education, Educational Specialist, and Doctor of Philosophy.
-Students enrolled in certain programs in the College of Arts and Sciences and the College of Fine and Professional Arts may minor in Education in order to seek teaching licensure.
-The college recommends state certification of qualified university graduates to teach in Ohio schools.
+The College of Education consists of three departments: Teaching, Leadership and Curriculum Studies (TLCS); Adult, Counseling, Health and Vocational Education (ACHV); and Educational Foundations and Special Services (EFSS).
+The college offers various programs in early childhood, middle childhood, adolescence/young adult, vocational and special education leading to the degrees of Bachelor of Science, Bachelor of Science in Education, Master of Arts, Master of Arts in Teaching, Master of Education, Educational Specialist and Doctor of Philosophy.
+Students enrolled in certain programs in the College of Arts and Sciences and the College of Fine and Professional Arts may minor in education in order to seek teaching licensure.
+The college recommends state licensure of qualified university graduates to teach in Ohio schools.

-THE COLLEGE OF FINE AND PROFESSIONAL ARTS comprises ten schools: Architecture and Environmental Design, Art, Communication Studies, Family and Consumer Studies, Fashion Design and Merchandising, Journalism and Mass Communication, Library and Information Science, Music, Speech Pathology and Audiology, and Theatre and Dance, as well as Health and Human Services programs which includes the School of Exercise, Leisure and Sport.
-Linked by elements of creativity and professionalism within their disciplines, these programs lead to the degrees of Bachelor of Architecture, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science, Master of Architecture, Master of Arts, Master of Fine Arts, Master of Library Science, Master of Music, Master of Science, and Doctor of Philosophy.
+The College of Fine and Professional Arts comprises 10 schools: Architecture and Environmental Design, Art, Communication Studies, Family and Consumer Studies, Fashion Design and Merchandising, Journalism and Mass Communication, Library and Information Science, Music, Speech Pathology and Audiology, and Theatre and Dance, as well as Health and Human Services programs which includes the School of Exercise, Leisure and Sport.
+Linked by elements of creativity and professionalism within their disciplines, these programs lead to the degrees of Bachelor of Architecture, Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, Bachelor of Science, Master of Architecture, Master of Arts, Master of Fine Arts, Master of Library Science, Master of Music, Master of Science and Doctor of Philosophy.

-The college also directs the programs of the Blossom Festival School which, through the joint cooperation of the Cleveland Orchestra, the Blossom Festival Society, and Kent State University, combine academic and professional experiences in the visual and performing arts.
-(For additional information see page 58.)
+The college also directs the programs of the Blossom Festival School which, through the joint cooperation of The Cleveland Orchestra, the Blossom Festival Society and Kent State University, combine academic and professional experiences in the visual and performing arts.
+(For additional information see Page 58.)